 Antidepressants: A diagnosis of depression, a prescription and regular visits to your physician are required to receive treatment with antidepressant medication.
 It could take some time before you find the right kind of medication and the appropriate dose, but when you do, the procedure is fairly simple: swallow the pill, usually once a day.
 Most people notice a reduction of their symptoms within two months.

 tDCS: If you have a diagnosis of depression, you don’t need to visit a clinic to use tDCS.
 The treatment from Flow Neuroscience is medically approved to use at home.
 You can buy it online and have it delivered to your door.
-You’ll receive five 30-minute stimulation sessions per week, during the first two weeks.
-After that, there will be two sessions per week for as long as you like.
+You’ll receive five 30-minute stimulation sessions per week, during the first three weeks.
+After that, there will be one or two sessions per week for as long as you like.
 You can resume daily activities after the brain stimulation sessions.
 Most people feel a reduction of their symptoms within 3-4 weeks.

 If you don’t have a diagnosis, contact a medical professional for a mental health consultation.
 In the UK, you can reach out to the Chelsea Psychology Clinic.
 In Sweden, you can contact Kry.